Mental health in Northern Ireland: Fundamental Facts12 October 2016

-We are partnering with the Winston Churchill Memorial Trust in its awards of community mental health Travel Fellowships.
-In 2016 21 Fellowships were awarded, including to people in Northern Ireland.
-The 2017 applications are now closed.
-The third year of Fellowships will open in Spring 2017.
+We are partnering with the Winston Churchill Memorial Trusts in its awards of community mental health Travel Fellowships.
+The three years of Fellowships 2016-2018 have been awarded including to people in Northern Ireland.

 The Mental Health Foundation partnered with the Equality Commission for Northern Ireland to produce its Mental Health Work Place Charter.
 The Charter was launched at the All Party Working Group on Mental Health in Stormont in October 2016.
 It is a voluntary commitment by employers that indicates their willingness to create workplaces that support people who experience mental distress.

 The five charter commitments provide a framework for working towards mentally healthy workplaces:

 - To create an open and inclusive workplace culture which displays respect for those with mental ill health.

 - To promote equality of opportunity and challenge discrimination in the workplace.

 - To promote equality of opportunity in recruitment and selection for those with mental ill health.